-5.3.10 Flight Test Instrumentation
+5.3.10 FLIGHT TEST INSTRUMENTATION

 - a.
-Depending on the criticality of the modification/upgrade, the nature and the extent of instrumentation may be arrived at, in consultation with CEMILAC. - b.
-The Main Contractor/ flight test agency of the User Services is responsible for ensuring that the platform is adequately instrumented as per the agreed instrumentation plan.
+Depending on the criticality of the modification / upgrade, the nature and the extent of instrumentation may be arrived at, in consultation with CEMILAC. - b.
+The Main Contractor / flight test agency of the User Services is responsible for ensuring that the platform is adequately instrumented as per the agreed instrumentation plan.
 The instrumentation shall satisfactorily facilitate flight test validation of the upgraded systems being tested.

-5.3.11 Clearances for Undertaking Flight Testing
+5.3.11 CLEARANCES FOR UNDERTAKING FLIGHT TESTING

 - a.
-CEMILAC shall issue Certificate of Flight trials in the form of FCC for the flight evaluation of trial modification/upgrades. - b.
-Depending on the nature and the criticality of the modification/upgrade, the mode of flight clearance by CEMILAC shall be for individual flights or block clearance or combination of both, i.e individual flights initially and block clearance thereafter.
+CEMILAC shall issue Certificate of Flight trials in the form of FCC for the flight evaluation of trial modification / upgrades. - b.
+Depending on the nature and the criticality of the modification / upgrade, the mode of flight clearance by CEMILAC shall be for individual flights or block clearance or combination of both, i.e individual flights initially and block clearance thereafter.
 Individual sortic clearance by CEMILAC shall be through the Flight Program Clearance Memo (FPCM).
-The FPCM shall be prepared by the Contractor/Flight Test Agency and approved by CEMILAC.
-Data analysis to establish the safety of flight may be carried out before the next sortic.

-c.
-The safety of flight certificate through Form 1090 shall be issued by the competent authority, as applicable.
+The FPCM shall be prepared by the Contractor / Flight Test Agency and approved by CEMILAC.
+Data analysis to establish the safety of flight may be carried out before the next sortic. - c.
+The certificate of safety for flight through Form 1090 shall be issued by the competent authority, as applicable.

-5.3.12 Block Clearance
+5.3.12 BLOCK CLEARANCE

-Depending on the criticality of the modification/upgrade, block clearance may be authorized by CEMILAC.
+Depending on the criticality of the modification / upgrade, block clearance may be authorized by CEMILAC.

-5.3.13 Trial Report
+5.3.13 TRIAL REPORT

-Flight evaluation trial reports at the conclusion of every stage of evaluation and a consolidated report after the completion of the evaluation, prepared by the flight testing agency and shall be forwarded by Service HQ to CEMILAC.
+Flight evaluation trial reports at the conclusion of every stage of evaluation and a consolidated report after the completion of the evaluation, prepared by the flight testing agency, shall be forwarded by Service HQ to CEMILAC.
 The trial report forms the basis for clearance for fleet modification.